NorSC/supervisor-search/_supervisors/zhenhui-yuan.md

   If you have any questions, I am just at the other end of this **Email**: zhenhui.yuan@northumbria.ac.uk.

   My previous projects and **YouTube demos**: http://www.zhenhuiyuan.co.uk[](www.zhenhuiyuan.com)
+additional_details_msc: >-
+  For the purpose of inspiration, I’m sharing three research areas below.

+  **Area 1: 4K/VR streaming**

+  open questions: *how is a 4K movie streamed from Netflix cloud to your mobile?
+What is the standard video streaming protocol being used Internet?
+What may happen if the network is poor, e.g. you are on the motor way?*

+  A project on multimedia streaming will learn and investigate the performance of variable streaming protocols.
+Simulations or real-world tests could be developed to study the quality-of-service or quality-of-experience of different streaming protocols in terms of devices, mobility, video quality, etc.

+  **Area 2: Communications of Self-driving cars/Drones**

+  open questions: *How can 5G network help self-driving cars?
+How to ensure a swarm of UAVs communicate with each other timely and accurately?
+What are the benefits from vehicle-to-vehicle communications?*

+  A project on vehicular communications focuses on the methodologies to interconnect a vehicle with other vehicles, road-side unit, edge, cloud, pedestrians, cyclists and so on.
+The concept of vehicle is broad including UAVs, robotic rovers, self-driving cars, and underwater vehicles.
+These vehicles can be used in many applications such as delivery, search and rescue, and sensor data collection.
+You will design and develop a tailored network for a specific vehicle and prove that your network can satisfy the application’s network demands.

+  **Area 3: Internet protocols and control functions**

+  open questions: *Why does Apple use multipath TCP in Siri and Apple maps?
+Why does Netflix use TCP to stream video instead of UDP?
+Why does Google Chrome use QUIC protocol?
+Which routing protocol do you recommend for a team of robotic rovers on Mars?
+What would be the challenges when you have one UAV to collect data from one thousand sensors on the farm?*

+  This type of project gives you a chance to deeply understand the know-how of computer network.
+You will learn the theories of standard network protocols at multiple OSI layers (application/transport/network/data link/physical layer).
+You will dive into the algorithms and conduct deep analysis of protocols in terms of QoS (e.g. delay, loss, throughput, fairness, network utilization, etc).
+You will implement the protocol in either simulation or real-world testbed.

+  You’re always more encouraged to bring up your own idea!
 ---